-As scoring is determined by the second round of data analysis, we will check whether DFIs have disclosed a near-complete set of projects for 2021.
-To determine completeness of the 2021 projects we will check whether there are at least 80% as many projects as the annual average for the prior three years (2018, 2019, and 2020).
+As scoring is determined by the second round of data analysis, we will check whether DFIs have disclosed a near-complete set of projects for the initial 6 month period of our 12-month sample.
+To determine completeness of the projects for this 6-month period we will check whether there are at least 80% as many projects as the semi-annual average for the prior three years (2021, 2022, and 2023).
 In instances where the 80% threshold is not met, we will enquire about the completeness of disclosure with the DFIs in question.
-For DFIs that do not have a near-complete set of projects for 2021, we will apply a 50% penalty to the score that the DFI receives across project-level indicators.
-The penalty will also be applied for DFIs that have disclosure that is more out of date.
-We have chosen a 50% point penalty as it equates to the failure to disclose adequately for one of the two complete years of projects that we are assessing.
-For DFIs that do not have near-complete project disclosure for 2020-2021, we will apply a 100% penalty to the score that the DFI receives across project-level indicators.
+For DFIs that do not have a near-complete set of projects for the 6-month period, we will apply a 50% penalty to the score that the DFI receives across project-level indicators.
+We have chosen a 50% point penalty as it equates to the failure to disclose adequately for half of our project sample timeframe.
+For DFIs that have not disclosed any projects in the 12-month sample period, we will apply a 100% penalty to the score that the DFI receives across across across project-level indicators.